-- Visit our website at www.havilandbroadband.com, click on the EBB tile (if you did that and were re-directed here, the program is not open yet) and complete the questionnaire with your information.
+- Visit our website at www.havilandbroadband.com, click on the EBB tile, and fill out the questionnaire with your information.
 Please note that ALL requested information is required and you must agree to all terms of service before proceeding.

 - Email your qualification confirmation to us at email@example.com.
 Make sure to include your qualifying number.

 With this benefit, there are a couple of things we would ask you to keep in mind.
-If you are already a Lifeline qualifier, you will still need to fill out an application for this program.
-If you are not currently a Lifeline qualifier, you will need to fill out an application for this program as well as a 2nd application that may ask for repetitive information.
+If you are already a Lifeline qualifier, you will still need to fill out Haviland Broadband's questionnaire for this program.
+If you are not currently a Lifeline qualifier, you will need to fill out Haviland Broadband's questionnaire for this program as well as the FCC's application, which may ask for repetitive information.
 There is no way around this, you will simply have to fill out the information twice.
 Also, we will need an email address that you check regularly, as this is how program information will be communicated to you.
 This information will include monthly emails, which the participant MUST reply to in order to continue receiving the EBB discount as well as the estimated end date of the benefit when that is known.